 Q: How do I keep others from accessing my account?

 A: By changing your password often, you can help protect your computer account and the files or assignments you store on it.
 Try to memorize your password instead of writing it down.
 RIT's Information and Technology Services (ITS) department recommends you change your password periodically.
 Don't store your password inside an electronic file or other location that is accessible to other people.
 If you forget your password, the ITS Service Desk staff can generate a new one for you.
-Contact the ITS Service Desk at 475-HELP (475-4357), 475-2810 TTY or at the Service Desk window in building 7B, room 1113.
+Contact the ITS Service Desk at 475-HELP (475-4357) or at the Service Desk window in Gannett Hall, room 1113.

 Q: What policies do I need to follow regarding my computer accounts?

 A: Computer accounts and the files stored in those accounts are the property of RIT.
 ITS and other departments with which accounts are associated have the right to review and delete accounts and their contents.
-Please read and understand the policy guideline documents available from the ITS Service Desk.
 The latest policy information can be found on the Web at:http://www.rit.edu/its/about/policies/ Your account is valid if you are currently registered as an RIT student or currently employed as an RIT faculty or staff member.

 A: After graduation, you will receive an email alerting you that your RIT computer account will change from a Student account to an Alumni account.
 Your username and password will remain the same.
-Alumni accounts, however, do not have access to mycourses, my.rit.edu, and eservices.
-Additionally, the Alumni accounts are set to expire on a yearly basis, but before it expires an email alert will be sent with directions on how to renew the account.
+Alumni accounts, however, do not have access to mycourses, my.rit.edu, and some other campus services.
+Additionally, the Alumni accounts must be renewed annually (but before it expires an email alert will be sent with directions on how to renew the account).